 Hodia FAQs

 Idaho Diabetes Youth Programs was founded under the name Camp Hodia by Don Scott, a local pediatric nurse, in 1978.
 Hodia comes from a combination of the words “idaHO” and “DIAbetes” and that is still what we do, bring Idaho’s children with diabetes together.
 Idaho Diabetes Youth Programs now holds several Hodia camp sessions and dozens of regional programs across our service area.
-Our service area stretches from La Grande, Oregon to Jackson Hole, Wyoming, and all across the state of Idaho.
+Our service area stretches from La Grande, Oregon to Jackson Hole, Wyoming, all across the state of Idaho, to Northern Utah.

 Hodia is accredited by the American Camping Association, which demands rigorous safety and quality standards.